mrogonna/meta-ankaios/README.md

 "
 ```
 ### Copy the .bb files
-Copy the recipes to the appropriate directories
+- Copy the recipes to the appropriate directories
+- Go back to [Quick Start](#Quick-start) to build your image